• Skip to main content

 Mint leaves: Rinsed, drained and pat dried.
 Approx 5 to 8 grams of mint leaves, finely chopped

-If you have time, do read this interesting article on the history of Tabbouleh.
+If you have time, read this interesting article on the history of Tabbouleh.

 More Salad and stuffing recipes